mvolkmann/blog/src/rust.md

 TODO: Resume review here.
 A crate is a tree of modules.
-There are two kinds of traits.
+There are two kinds of crates.
 Binary (bin) crates produce an executable.
 Library (lib) crates provide code used by other crates.
+TODO: Can a crate be both types?

 The most popular source of open source crates is
 {% aTargetBlank "https://crates.io/", "crates.io" %}.